 Arya and Other Stories is a collection of twelve selected stories translated into English.
 All of them have women as protagonists and reflect social reality.
 The inner strength-Shakthi-of the woman, problems of the career women, the harm done by visual media, feminine creativity, the complex feminine psyche, ecology are some of the prominent themes.
 The stories are filled with humour and are sharp critiques of the values and mores of our patriarchal society.
 This collection provides a deep insight into social situations and relationships in contemporary India-in this instance, Kerala.
-Contents: Introduction The Power of the Paradox: Chandrika Balan's Short Stories in the Context of Women's Writing in Kerala I. Arya 2.
+The stories are valuable for their incisive insights into human behaviour, male and female alike; and it is to the writer's credit that many of them leave us smiling at the weaknesses rather than fuming at the lapses of mankind. -Sahitya Akademi's Bi-Monthly Journal Contents: Introduction The Power of the Paradox: Chandrika Balan's Short Stories in the Context of Women's Writing in Kerala I. Arya 2.
 Bonsai 3.
 Devigramam 4.
 Peoples' Court 5.
 An Optical Illusion 6.
 Sponsors Please 7.
 The (Postmodern) Story of Jyoti Viswanath 8.
-The Relevance of Graham Greene in the Life of a Bride 9.The Fifth One 10.
+The Relevance of Graham Greene in the Life of a Bride 9.
+The Fifth One 10.
 The Story of a Poem 11.
 A Companion for the Twilight Hour 12.
-Website 2014 978-81-250-5680-5 280 144pp Paperback

-Genesis

-Select Stories

-Lakshmi Kannan, poet, novelist, short story writer and her own translator.
-She is bilingual and writes in English and in Tamil
+Website 2014 978-81-250-5680-5 '355 I44pp Paperback Genesis Select Stories Lakshmi Kannan, poet, novelist, short story writer and her own translator.
+She is bilingual and writes in English and in Tamil ...

-"...
 Kannan's stories are well crafted.
 Relying on the telling detail and nuance.
 They unfold with a precision dictated by the denouement and are shorn of excess.
 A single line serves to conjure an entire world....
-This collection is valuable material for those studying the process of translation."
+This collection is valuable material for those studying the process of translation. -Deccan Herald

--Deccan Herald